-Your hearing aid is covered by an international limited warranty issued by the manufacturer for a period of 12 months from the date of delivery to you.
-This limited warranty covers manufacturing and material defects in the hearing aid itself, but not in accessories such as batteries, tubing, speakers, earpieces and filters, etc. Problems from improper or incorrect handling or care, excessive use, accidents, repairs made by an unauthorized party, exposure to corrosive conditions, physical changes in your ear, damage due to foreign objects entering the device, or incorrect adjustments are NOT covered by the limited warranty and may void it.
-Under this warranty, the manufacturer will choose, in its sole discretion, whether to repair the hearing aid, or replace it with an equivalent model.
+Your device is covered by an international limited warranty issued by the manufacturer for a period of 12 months from the date of delivery to you.
+This limited warranty covers manufacturing and material defects in the device itself, but not in accessories such as batteries, tubing, speakers, earpieces and filters, etc. Problems arising from improper/ incorrect handling or care, excessive use, accidents, repairs made by an unauthorised party, exposure to corrosive conditions, physical changes in your ear, damage due to foreign objects entering the device, or incorrect adjustments are NOT covered by the limited warranty and may void it.
+Under this warranty, the manufacturer will choose, at its sole discretion, whether to repair the device, or replace it with an equivalent model.
 The above warranty does not affect any legal rights that you might have under applicable national legislation governing sale of consumer goods.
 Your hearing care professional may have issued a warranty that goes beyond the clauses of this limited warranty.
-Please consult him/her for further information
+Please consult him/her for further information.